3 levels of becoming an innovatorA summary of essential mindsets, strategies, and tools you need to know to create things people actually want.

 - Pay more attention to what people do than what they say.

 I believe, these principles will make you a better innovator, creator, and problem solver.

 However, there is a big gap between knowing these levels, practicing them, and mastering them.

 I know I haven’t mastered any of them yet.
 But I’m trying my best to become better every day at making the right things in the right way.

-And if that sounds like something you'd like to do, these 3 levels are the best start.
+And if that sounds like something you’d like to do, these 3 levels are the direction to go.

 Email me your thoughts, feedback, or questions about how to apply this to your project.
-I'm glad to help any fellow changemaker.
+I’m glad to help any fellow innovator.